Ulmus 'Exoniensis': Description

 The tree initially has an upright, columnar form, but later develops a large rounded crown and occasionally reaches 17 m in height.
 Older specimens may develop pendulous branches.
 Exeter Elm is chiefly distinguished by its contorted leaves, < 11 cm long by 8 cm broad, rounder than the type [wych] and with more laciniate margins, which occasionally wrap around the branchlets and remain thus well into winter.
+The samara is narrower than type wych.
 'Exoniensis' is often pollarded to produce a denser, fan-shaped crown (see main picture).

 Pests and diseases

 Chevalier noted (1942) that Ulmus montana fastigiata (Exeter Elm) was one of four European cultivars found by researchers in The Netherlands to have significant resistance to the earlier strain of Dutch elm disease prevalent in the 1920s and '30s, the others being 'Monumentalis' Rinz, 'Berardii' and 'Vegeta'.
 The four were rated less resistant than U. foliacea clone 23, from Spain, later cultivated as U. minor 'Christine Buisman'.
 'Exoniensis' possesses a moderate resistance to the more virulent strain of Dutch elm disease, and consequently often featured in the Dutch elm breeding programme in association with the Field Elm (U. minor) and Himalayan Elm (U. wallichiana).